Evacuation of Retained Products of Conception (ERPC)

 A doctor or nurse practitioner will ask you some questions in order to record your medical history.
 You will also have routine blood samples taken (full blood count and blood group) and your admission to the ward will be arranged.

-You will be advised to have nothing to eat or drink (including sweets and chewing gum) for 6 hours before your surgery, except sips of water, which you may have until 2 hours before your operation.
+You will be advised to have nothing to eat (including sweets and chewing gum) for 6 hours before your procedure.
+You can have sips of water, which you may have up until you go to theatre.

 What are the benefits of ERPC?

-The benefits of having an ERPC are that it removes the products of conception, allowing you to recover quickly, usually with minimal bleeding afterwards.
+The benefits of having an ERPC are that it removes the any tissue relating to pregnancy, allowing you to recover quickly, usually with minimal bleeding afterwards.
 Return to work and normal life is usually possible within a few days.

 What are the risks?

-When you are asked to sign the consent form, the person obtaining consent will explain the operation and inform you of any risks.
+When you are asked to sign the consent form, the person obtaining consent will explain the procedure and inform you of any risks.
 There are a few risks associated with having an ERPC:

-• There may be some blood loss during this operation.
+- There may be some blood loss during this procedure

-• There is a 1 in 1000 chance that the uterus can be perforated at the time of the operation.
-This means a small hole is accidentally made in the womb wall and is usually recognised by the surgeon.
+- There is a 1 in 1000 chance that the uterus can be perforated at the time of the procedure.
+This means a small hole is unintentionally made in the womb wall and is usually recognised by the surgeon at the time.
 In rare circumstances damage can also occur to the bowel, bladder or a blood vessel.
 Further surgery may be needed and this may require a longer stay in hospital, but it should not have any long-term effects.
 Further surgery may involve having a laparoscopy or mini-laparotomy.
 Laparoscopy is the insertion of laparoscope (camera) through a small incision into the abdomen.
 Laparotomy is an incision into the abdomen.

-• In 4 out of every 100 cases there is a risk of developing an infection after an evacuation.
-You may be given antibiotics at the time of the operation.
-It is advisable not to use tampons after the operation (you can use again with your next period) and not to have sexual intercourse until the bleeding has settled.
+- In 4 out of every 100 cases there is a risk of developing an infection after the procedure.
+Occasionally you may be given antibiotics at the time of the operation.
+It is advisable not to use tampons after the procedure (you can use these again with your next period) and not to have sexual intercourse until the bleeding has settled.
 If you notice that your discharge is offensive smelling or you feel hot and flushed, you should see your GP as soon as possible.
 The GP may take some vaginal swab tests and give you a course of antibiotics.
-It is important to have any infection treated, as untreated pelvic infection may lead to you being unable to become pregnant again.
+It is important to have any infection treated, as untreated pelvic infection may lead to further complications.

 After your operation

-If your blood group is rhesus negative you will be given an injection of Anti-D Immunoglobulin to protect future pregnancies.
+If your blood group is rhesus negative you will be given an injection of Anti-D Immunoglobulin.

 Discharge from hospital

-Usually, you can go home 2 hours after the operation, providing that you are comfortable, your blood pressure is normal, there is no heavy bleeding and you have passed urine.
+Usually, you can go home a couple of hours after the procedure providing that you are comfortable, your blood pressure is normal, there is no heavy bleeding and you have passed urine.

-If you are going home on the same day as the operation, a responsible person must accompany you home and stay with you for 24 hours.
+If you are going home on the same day as the procedure , a responsible person must accompany you home and stay with you for 24 hours.
 You must not drive for 24 hours after a general anaesthetic.

-We advise you to take a urinary pregnancy test 3 weeks after your procedure to check that you are not pregnant (a negative test).
+We advise you to take a urinary pregnancy test 3 weeks after your procedure to check that it is negative.

 We also advise you not to have unprotected sexual intercourse until your pregnancy test is negative.